On the Reynolds-number scaling of Poisson solver complexity: Introduction

-To answer this question, both physical and numerical arguments are combined in the next sections.
+To answer this \bef{question}\aft{problem}, both physical and numerical arguments are combined in the next sections.
 Firstly, we analyze the spectral distribution of the Poisson solver residual.
-We identify the two main competing effects and how the spectral distribution of the residual scales with the $Re$-number.
-Then, in Section~\ref{solver}, we use these findings to study whether the number of iterations inside the Poisson's solver increases or decreases with $Re$.
-The theoretical predictions are validated in Section~\ref{results} through numerical experiments for both the incompressible \Xavi{NS equations} and the 1D Burgers’ equation.
+We identify the two main competing effects and how the spectral distribution of the residual scales with the $Re$-number.Then, in Section~\ref{solver}, we use these findings to study whether the number of iterations \bef{inside the Poisson's solver increases or decreases with $Re$.} \aft{required by iterative Poisson solvers (in particular multigrid-based methods) increases or decreases with $Re$.} The theoretical predictions are validated in Section~\ref{results} through numerical experiments for both the incompressible \Xavi{NS equations} and the 1D Burgers’ equation.
 Test cases for the NS equations include HIT, air-filled Rayleigh--B\'{e}nard convection at different Rayleigh numbers, and flow around a square cylinder at different \Xavi{$Re$-numbers}.
 On the other hand, the Burgers' equation tests cover a very wide range of $Re$ allowing a verification of the proposed scaling laws.
 Finally, relevant results are summarized and conclusions are given.